ansonl/ansonl.github.io/about.md

 layout: about
 ---

-Uh...
-I enjoy making things and exploring.
+I enjoy running, hiking, and developing new technology projects.

+If you have an inquiry or would like to get in touch for some reason, please send me an email at anson@ansonliu.com.

-You can view my work at the below links:
+You can view my public work at the below links:

-- Public projects at {% include icon-github.html username="ansonl" %}
+- Projects at {% include icon-github.html username="ansonl" %}
 - iOS apps on the [App Store](https://itunes.apple.com/us/developer/anson-liu/id1024660369)